 The IT industry is rapidly evolving, meaning there is a constant flood of new technology and a surfeit of security threats and defensive considerations that follow.
-Keeping up with the multitude of new developments can be a daunting task for any small business, especially while working from home.
-Not only must staff be aware of the latest security trends, but they must also be well versed in installing, managing, and supporting the diverse and constantly evolving ecosystem.
+Keeping up with the multitude of new developments can be daunting for any small business, especially while working from home.
+Staff must be aware of the latest security trends and be well versed in installing, managing, and supporting the diverse and constantly evolving ecosystem.

 Despite varying circumstances, small businesses across the board learned the importance of adaptability and resilience in 2020.
-Throughout the last year, security risks were ever-present with surfacing in malware, phishing, data breaches, ransomware, and more.
-Not only that, but there was also a skyrocket in the utilization of SaaS (Software as a Service) communication applications
+Over the last year, security risks have surfaced in malware, phishing, data breaches, ransomware, and more.
+Not only that, but there was also a skyrocket in using SaaS (Software as a Service) communication applications.

 Subsequently, cybercriminals used this as an opportunity to target these applications and their respective users.
-These sorts of situations illustrate the importance of keeping your applications up to date with the latest security patches.
+These situations illustrate the importance of keeping your applications up to date with the latest security patches.

 How Endpoint Management Tools Can Help Your Remote Workforce

 Endpoint management is the process of centralizing the management, monitoring, and maintenance of endpoint software, laptops, desktops, mobile, and other devices within a business.
-Endpoint management tools provide a management interface to automate deployment, configuration, and patching of managed devices to lessen the burden on IT operations.
+Endpoint management tools provide a management interface to automate managed devices’ deployment, configuration, and patching to lessen the burden on IT operations.

-Efficient endpoint management tools help tech teams manage devices while working remotely and keeps them secure and up to date.
+Efficient endpoint management tools help tech teams manage devices remotely and keep them secure and up to date.
 Along with the utilization of endpoint management tools, there are a few other ways that you can help to safeguard your organization.
-Learn how to place protective barriers between your company and cyber criminals by downloading our Cyber Security Checklist today.
+Learn how to place protective barriers between your company and cyber criminals by downloading our cyber security checklist today.

 Automated Patch Management

-Few businesses have an automated patch management process, subsequently affecting their ability to patch in a timely manner.
-Not only is it important to patch OSes, but browsers and third-party applicators also need to be taken care of.
+Few businesses have an automated patch management process, affecting their ability to patch promptly.
+Not only is it essential to patch OSes, but browsers and third-party applicators also need to be taken care of.
 About one-third of companies apply critical third-party application patches within 30 days of availability, leaving a significant security gap.
-By automating the patching process, you’re ensuring that technicians no longer have to worry every time an update is released.
+Automating the patching process ensures that technicians no longer have to worry every time an update is released.